-A "fee-free" instalment plan could imply that it would be free of all charges, including, for
+A "fee-free" instalment plan could imply that it would be free of all charges, including, for example, costs that licensees incur from their banks or other third parties for accepting payments made by customers using credit or debit cards, and which licensees may otherwise pass on to customers.

-The term' fee' within the Electricity Code, refers to any fee or charge associated with the establishment or operation of a payment plan that would not otherwise be payable if the residential customer had not entered the payment plan.
+The term 'fee' within the Electricity Code, refers to any fee or charge associated with the establishment or operation of a payment plan that would not otherwise be payable if the residential customer had not entered the payment plan.
 The ERA does not consider that this includes fees that are applicable to all customers (not just those on payment plans), such as credit card transaction fees.